oneapi-src/text-data-generation/README.md

 ##### GPTJ Model Quantization
 From the [Intel Extension for Transformers, Text-Generation Deployment](https://github.com/intel/intel-extension-for-transformers/tree/main/examples/huggingface/pytorch/text-generation/deployment) - follow the step-by-step instructions in its `README.md` file to create the Intermediate Representation (IR) model.
 - Set up the environment variables and install the required dependencies.
-- After generating the IR model, copy the generated IR model folder and the `generation_utils.py` file from the existing repository to the current directory
+- After generating the IR model, copy the generated IR model folder and the `generation_utils.py` file from the Intel Extension for Transformers repository to the current directory
 - The folder structure should now look like:
 ```text
   ...